Is it safe to travel to Israel?

 Spring (March-April) is lush and green, with flowers blooming even in the desert.
 Nights can be chilly in Jerusalem and Galilee in the Springtime.
 The weather is pleasant with occasional rainfall.
 Expect cool to warm days and cool nights.

-What is it like in Israel in Spring (March)?
+What is it like in Israel in Spring (March-May)?

-This is the best time to be in Israel.
-The rain is usually over, the days are sunny and warm and the flowers are in full bloom.
+Spring is a wonderful time to be in Israel.
+By March the rain is usually over, the days are sunny and warm and the flowers are in full bloom.
 March in Israel is a lot like May in Chicago.
 Depending on where you travel in Israel (remember the North is cooler and the South is warmer) the average temperature ranges between a low of 50 and a high of 75/80.
 It is cooler in the North of Galilee and in Jerusalem; warmer in the Jordan Valley, the Negev and by the Dead Sea.
 The streams, filled with water from the winter rains, are rushing and beautiful.
-There may even be, although not likely, rainfall so it’s a good idea to bring a rain jacket and umbrella.
+In March, there may even be, although not likely, rainfall so it’s a good idea to bring a rain jacket and umbrella.

 What is it like in Israel in the Fall (October)?